kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 ### Restricted

-The Restricted policy is aimed at enforcing current Pod hardening best practices, at the expense of some compatibility.
-It is targeted at operators and developers of security-critical applications, as well as lower-trust users.The following listed controls should be enforced/disallowed:
+**The _Restricted_ policy is aimed at enforcing current Pod hardening best practices, at the expense ofsome compatibility.** It is targeted at operators and developers of security-critical applications, as well as lower-trust users.
+The following listed controls should be enforced/disallowed:

+{{< note >}}
+In this table, wildcards (`*`) incidate all elements in a list.
+For example, `spec.containers[*].securityContext` refers to the Security Context object for _all defined containers_.
+If any of the listed containers fails to meet the requirements, the entire pod will fail validation.
+{{< /note >}}

 <table>
 	<caption style="display:none">Restricted policy specification</caption>